zaitrarrio/vibesdk/README.md

 ### ✅ Prerequisites
 - Cloudflare Workers Paid Plan
 - Workers for Platforms subscription
+- Advanced Certificate Manager (needed when you map a first-level subdomain such as `abc.xyz.com` so Cloudflare can issue the required wildcard certificate for preview apps on `*.abc.xyz.com`)

 ### 🔑 Required API Key
 - **Google Gemini API Key** - Get from [ai.google.dev](https://ai.google.dev)